BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 > **TESTNET vs MAINNET:** An unpruned mainnet will take hours longer.

-But, when you're ready to go, continue on with [Chapter Three: Understanding Your Bitcoin Setup](3_0_Understanding_Your_Bitcoin_Setup.md), where we'll talk about the files and how you can start experimenting.
+But, when you're ready to go, continue on with [Chapter Three: Understanding Your Bitcoin Setup](03_0_Understanding_Your_Bitcoin_Setup.md), where we'll talk about the files and how you can start experimenting.

+## Summary: Setting Up a Bitcoin-Core VPS by Hand

+By setting up a Bitcoin-Core VPS by hand you've simultaneously created your playform for learning Bitcoin while also ensuring that you know how it all works.

+## What's Next?

+See the other method for setting up a VPS with [§2.2: Setting up a Bitcoin-Core VPS with StackScript](02_2_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md).
+Or, move on to "bitcoin-cli" with [Chapter Three: Understanding Your Bitcoin Setup](03_0_Understanding_Your_Bitcoin_Setup.md).

-## Appendix I: Bitcoin Installation Types
+## Appendix: Bitcoin Installation Types

 **Mainnet.** This will download the entirety of the Bitnet blockchain.
 That's 120G of data (and getting more every day).